wsteadman/Steadman-Data-Science-Portfolio/MLStreamlitApp/README.md

 *for more info about any metric or visual just visit the app!*
 ### Data Processing
 - Data Importing: Upload custom CSV files or use built-in demo datasets (Heart Disease, loan approvals)
+- Target Selection: Choose any column as your prediction target
 - Preprocessing data: Automatically handles missing values and dummy variables

 ### Models